Elev8150 — Montana Backcountry · Flint Creek Range · 8,150 ft

 The Show That Started Everything

 Season 21 of New Lives in the Wild brought international attention to what was being quietly built at 8,150 feet.
-Ben's director has indicated they want to return if the story keeps growing.
-Creator content is part of how that happens.
+A follow-up has been discussed but not promised.
+Ongoing honest documentation may help the story continue, but no creator is being asked to manufacture momentum or make promotional content without a separate agreement.

 See All Media Coverage →